cyrusolinger/cyrusolinger/cyrusolinger.com/content/blog/2024-08-06-vmware-lab-troubleshooting/2024-08-06-vmware-lab-troubleshooting.md

 ## Installing VMware

-I started by installing VMware on my system, setting up the virtual machine was a breeze because I used a lab file that provided to me.
+I started by installing VMware on my system, setting up the virtual machine was a breeze because I used a lab file that was provided to me.

 ## Checking the IP Address